Joachim Beens is a contemporary visual artist currently working and living in Helsinki, Finland

 Computer Generated Images are mostly projected unto flat surfaces, but consist of flat surfaces, too.
-A painting can be a simulacrum of a single object, as well as show a representation of several objects.
-As an example, a door in a virtual environment can be a simple rectangular polygon with an image of a door mapped unto it, adequate to convey the message, whereas a door-sized painting of a door could be mistaken for a real one.
+A painting can be a simulacrum of a single object, as well as a representation of several objects.
+As an example, a door in a virtual environment can be a simple rectangular polygon with an image of a door mapped unto it, whereas a door-sized painting of a door could be mistaken for a real one.

 The effect is often theatrical, as it undermines the nature of materiality and function, like props taken out of context.